Our Food and Drink Editor’s Top Picks for Dine Out

 Tuesday August 12

-For dinner, I’m doing a bakery tour of India, led by Kolkata Social’s Ahana Dutt and Fabbrica Bread Shop’s Aniruddha Bhosekar.
+I can guarantee that lunch today was a green salad at my desk, because for dinner I’m doing a bakery tour of India, led by Kolkata Social’s Ahana Dutt and Fabbrica Bread Shop’s Aniruddha Bhosekar.
 A bread-led set menu with plenty of wine?
-See you there.
+See you there, if you nab one of the last tickets to the second sitting.

 Wednesday August 13

 I’m booked and busy for Fermenta, where the Babs gals are popping up at Ester Spirits.
 Briny, salty, tangy flavours, charcoal cooking and ripper drinks with that house-distilled booze.
-Get tickets, quick.
+Tickets are sold out, slow-pokes, but you can join the waitlist if you’re feeling lucky.

 Thursday August 14

-I’m taking myself to Ricos Tacos to catch Chicago chef Jonathan “Goatboy” Zaragoza on the pans, then wandering down the road to The Bat & Ball, which is becoming a Tabasco-fuelled Creole tavern for the night.
+I’m taking myself to Ricos Tacos to catch Chicago chef Jonathan “Goatboy” Zaragoza on kitchen duty, then wandering down the road to The Bat & Ball, which is becoming a Tabasco-fuelled Creole tavern for the night.

 I booked for a group, so I can try all of Cam Votano’s dishes – like jambalaya-inspired smoked fish lasagne, shellfish boil and rum bananas foster – with a live Americana funk band.